perokvist/event-driven-architecture/index.md

 ---

 In this article we'll explore EDA mainly through "Event-based State Transfer", see [Martin Fowler's event patterns](https://martinfowler.com/videos.html#many-meanings-event).
 In the examples services and compontents will collaborate through events.
-The service and component definitions we're using are as follows.
+The service and component definition we're using is as follows.

 ## Service / Component